-Receipts are required for tolls in excess of \$25.
+Receipts are required for tolls of more than \$25.
 A toll calculation from the tolling authority's website is acceptable for tolls under \$25.
+Tolls calculator that generates a tolls estimator from point of origin to point of business destination must be provided for reimbursement.